Bukit Pandawa Golf and Country Club

 Bring your A-game To Bukit Pandawa

 Without a practice range to warm up prior to your round, you best be ready with your A game right away, because Bukit Pandawa doesn’t allow you to ease you into your game.
 At 246-yards from the Blacks, and a trio of bunkers protecting the green, the second hole is the longest on the course.
 While downhill, the wind was in our face.
 Menekse struck a well-hit driver but pulled it slightly and found the far-left bunker.

 Unsure if it was a rescue or 3 wood, I decided on the latter and it ended up being the right decision, landing safely on the right side of the green.

 Like the thirteenth at North Berwick (which we haven’t played yet, but can’t wait to), the slightly uphill 209-yard sixth hole involves a stone wall.
 But, unlike the Pit, the wall at Bukit Pandawa is behind the green, and in theory, shouldn’t come into play.

 We say shouldn’t, because theory doesn’t always match reality!
 Uphill, and again with a little breeze into us, I took one extra club just to be safe.
 Happy with the strike, I watched it sail just right of the flag but didn’t see it land.
 Seemingly a well-hit ball, I stood there wondering where it landed.
 As we made our way to the green, we found it.
 Long, and behind the stone wall!

-I hit a fantastic pitch shot which easily cleared the wall, landed just short of the pin, and rolled about 10 feet past.
-Grinding on the putt, I regrettably left it short, and made my first bogey of the day.
+I hit a fantastic pitch shot that easily cleared the wall, landed just short of the pin, and rolled about 10 feet past.
+Grinding on the putt, I regrettably left it short and made my first bogey of the day.

 The good news is, when confronted by the wall at North Berwick, at least we will have experience.
 Or I should say that I will because Menekse played the hole the way that it was intended!

 Is this Central Oregon?